Course workload and attendance

 (adapted from Mehran Sahami’s course)

 We take the Honor Code very seriously.
-The work you submit for this class is expected to be the result of your own work.
+The work you submit for this class is expected to be the result of your own work or work with your partner for homeworks and programming assignments.
 Attempting to take credit for someone else’s work by turning it in as your own constitutes plagiarism, as defined by our own Honor Code.

-You are allowed to discuss course material and general approaches to problems with your other classmates, the teaching assistants and the professor, but you should never misrepresent someone else’s work as your own.
+You are allowed to discuss course material and general approaches to problems with your other classmates, the teaching assistant and the professor, but you should never misrepresent someone else’s work as your own.

 You must indicate at the top of your homework submission any assistance you have received.
 Name the people you received help from, and indicate what kind of help you received.
 It is your responsibility to make sure that the assistance you receive does not cross the boundary into having someone else write code for you.